-Young people in the child welfare system are often more accustomed to transition than stability, and they lack a consistent, positive support system.
-Older youth who are still involved in the foster care system are also more likely to have lived in multiple homes and experienced a higher level of caseworker turnover.
-As a result, it is not uncommon for these young people to feel uncomfortable with new relationships; some feel that the system has let them down and that the adults who they have been mandated to interact with do not truly care about them and/or will not be there for them in the long term.
+Young people involved in the child welfare and juvenile justice systems are sometimes more accustomed to transition than stability, and may lack a consistent, positive support system.
+It is not uncommon for these young people to feel uncomfortable with new relationships; some feel that the system has let them down and that the adults who they have been mandated to interact with do not truly care about them and/or will not be there for them in the long term.

-Therefore, Coaches need to be patient, compassionate, consistent, and trauma-informed.
+Therefore, Coaches need to be authentic, compassionate, consistent, patient, and trauma-informed.
 They should engage the young person in a strength-based, positive youth development approach that focuses on what youth are able to achieve, not past behaviors.